 Gather some rope, heat shrink tubing, a heating method (such as a heat gun or butane lighter), and a carabiner (or snap hook).

-Once you’ve compiled your materials, you’re ready to get started.
+Now you're ready to get started!

-If you choose to use a swivel snap hook for your clasp, make sure to loop the rope through the clasp before tie the knot to secure it to your leash.
-Another option is to use a carabiner, which you can hook on after you’ve tied your knot.
+If you choose to use a snap hook, loop the rope through the clasp before tying the knot to secure it to your leash.
+Another option is to use a carabiner, which you can hook on after you’ve tied the knot.

 With the untied side of the rope, create a loop for your wrist with your desired size.
-You can check through different sizings by securing the rope temporarily with some tape until you’ve created a loop size you’re happy with.
+You can check through different sizings by securing the rope temporarily with some tape until you’ve found a loop size you’re happy with.

-Heat shrink ensures that your leash will last a long time and provide enough strength to sustain a little wear and tear from your pup.
-Visit our website for more easy projects and uses for heat shrink tubing such as this one!
+Heat shrink ensures that your DIY leash will last a long time and provide enough strength to sustain all of that wear and tear from your pup.
+Visit our Learning Center for more step-by-step DIY projects and heat shrink tubing tricks!